zama-ai/tfhe-rs/backends/tfhe-hpu-backend/Readme.md

 ## Brief
 The `tfhe-hpu-backend` holds the code for the HPU acceleration of Zama's variant of TFHE.
-It contains a `HpuDevice` abstraction that enable to easily configure and dispatch TFHE operations on HPU accelerator.
+It contains a `HpuDevice` abstraction that enables easy configuration and dispatching of TFHE operations on HPU accelerator.

-The user API exposed the following functions for hardware setup:
+The user API exposes the following functions for hardware setup:
 - `HpuDevice::new`, `HpuDevice::from_config`: Instantiate abstraction device from configuration file.
 - `HpuDevice::init`: Configure and upload the required public material.
 - `new_var_from`: Create a HPU ciphertext from `tfhe-rs` ciphertext.

 HPU variables could also be created from `high-level-api` object, with the help of the `hw-xfer` feature.
-This implement a trait that enable to `clone_on`, `mv_on` `FheUint` object on the HPU accelerator, and cast back `from` them.
+This implements a trait that enables `clone_on`, `mv_on` `FheUint` object on the HPU accelerator, and cast back `from` them.

-Those object implement `std::ops` trait and could be used to dispatch operation on HPU hardware.
+These objects implement `std::ops` trait and could be used to dispatch operation on HPU hardware.

 ### Backend structure
 `tfhe-hpu-backend` is split in various modules: